PDF Version

 Appendix B: The Professional Plan

 The professional plan is a highly recommended individually prepared blueprint that aids in evaluating performance, during both annual review and post-tenure review.
-Tenured faculty members can prepare a professional plan after their award of tenure.
+Academic units or schools/colleges may require faculty members to prepare and maintain a professional plan after their award of tenure.

 The professional plan communicates the faculty member's teaching, research/creative work, and leadership and service goals and explains how these goals support the needs of the primary unit and the college/school.
 Projections made in the plan, when compared to the faculty member's progress and achievements, can provide one basis for evaluating the faculty member's professional performance.
 If the Plan calls for a distribution of effort different from the primary unit's standard assignment, a differentiated workload agreement should be included.